 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

 The financial sector in Azerbaijan is dominated by banks, which hold about 95% of financial sector total assets.
-The non-banking financial sector, particularly the micro-finance sector, is underdeveloped and suffered significantly following the 2015 devaluations.
+The non-banking financial sector, particularly the micro-finance sector, is underdeveloped and suffered significantly following the multiple currency devaluations in 2015. .
 19 banks were closed in 2016 because of non-performing loans, poor asset quality, lack of liquidity, and the overall economic downturn.
 An additional four banks were closed in 2020 after the Central Bank took over financial market supervision from a formerly independent regulator.
-Azerbaijan’s largest bank, the International Bank of Azerbaijan (IBA), is majority-owned by the Azerbaijani government and underwent restructuring in 2018.
+Azerbaijan’s largest bank, the International Bank of Azerbaijan, is majority-owned by the Azerbaijani government and underwent restructuring in 2018.
 Companies complain that strict credit terms limit access to medium- and long-term financing, constraining private businesses.
-Despite several government initiatives, the credit supply available to small and medium enterprises (SMEs) remains limited.
+Despite several government initiatives, the credit supply available to small and medium enterprises remains limited.